Improving randomized controlled trial analysis via data-adaptive borrowing: Introduction

-The concept of hybrid controls dates back to \citet{pocock1976combination}, who combined RPCTs and historical control data by adjusting for data-source level differences.
-Since then, numerous methods for using ECs have been developed.
-However, regulatory approvals using external control arm designs as confirmatory trials are rare and limited to ultra-rare diseases, pediatric trials, or oncology trials \citep{Blinatumomab,Avelumab,Odogwu2018}.
-Concerns regarding the validity and comparability of ECs from RWD have limited their use in a broader context.
-Guidance documents from regulatory agencies, including the recent Food and Drug Administration (FDA) draft guidance on \textit{Considerations for the Design and Conduct of Externally Controlled Trials for Drug and Biological Products}, note several potential issues with ECs including selection bias, lack of concurrency, differences in the definitions of covariates, treatments, or outcomes, and unmeasured confounding \citep{FDA2001,FDA2019,FDA2023}.
-Each of these concerns can result in biased treatment effect estimates if ECs from RWD are integrated with RPCTs, which can lead to misleading conclusions.
-Significant efforts have been made to develop methodology to select ECs and adjust for potential differences between RPCTs and RWD to mitigate these biases.
+The concept of hybrid controls dates back to \citet{pocock1976combination}, which combined the trial data and historical controls by adjusting for the data source level differences.
+Since then, numerous methods for using the external controls have been developed.
+However, regulatory approvals of external control arm designs as confirmatory trials are rare and limited to ultra-rare diseases, pediatric trials, or oncology trials \citep{Blinatumomab,Avelumab,Odogwu2018}.
+Concerns regarding the validity and comparability of the external controls have limited their use in a broader context.
+Guidance documents from regulatory agencies, including the recent FDA draft guidance \citep{FDA2023}, note several potential issues with the external controls including selection bias, lack of concurrency, differences in the definitions of covariates, treatments, or outcomes, and unmeasured confounding \citep{FDA2001,FDA2019,FDA2023}.
+Without proper scrutiny, each of these concerns may lead to biased treatment effect estimates and misleading conclusions.